varshaneya/SIC/README.md

-# SIC-XE
+# SIC
-To develop an assembler for SIC/XE
+To develop an assembler for SIC